 - Aside from the usual setup of guitar, bass, and drums, the album is home to lots of strange, squeaky, and crunchy noises.

-- 2North American • informal Politically and environmentally liberal: a song that incorporates whale-singing seems pretty crunchyMore example sentences
+- 2North American • informal Politically liberal and environmentally aware: a song that incorporates whale-singing seems pretty crunchyMore example sentences

 - It is not about being politically correct so we are not looking for earth crunchy soup kitchen volunteers here.